Olympic-grade climbing walls centre planned for park will be one of tallest structures in Peterborough

 In the future, it is hoped to create a tree top experience for users accessed from the building.

-The new facilities, at an activity centre at Lakeside, are aimed at family users and there would also be a toddlers' play facility, an additional café and private hire facilities.
+The new facilities, called the Lakeside Activity Centre, are aimed at family users and there would also be a toddlers' play facility, an additional café and private hire facilities.

 It is planned to build the centre in the existing car park at Lakeside.
 A replacement car park will be created between the current car park and the overflow car park at Oak Meadow.